Former Clallam firefighter/paramedic steeped in treatment, counseling in wake of drug theft charges

 As part of Rynearson's Drug Court contract, he agreed that the facts in his case are sufficient to find him guilty of the charges against him if he quits the program.

-Rynearson told Sequim police detective Sean Madison in November he intended to use the drugs he stole from the Sequim fire station to feed his addiction to narcotic painkillers and reportedly injected himself with a vile of morphine he had taken from the station Oct.
+Rynearson told Sequim police detective Sean Madison in November he intended to use the drugs he stole from the Sequim fire station to feed his addiction to narcotic painkillers and reportedly injected himself with a vial of morphine he had taken from the station Oct.
 6.

 The addiction got so bad in September, Rynearson said, that he would sometimes take painkillers from patients on calls.